azure arts Studio Use and Class Policies

 Hours

-Regular open studio hours will be set each session and students will be notified by email or at the start of each session by the instructor.
-Extended studio hours may be available before or after class times, weekends or when the studio is not in use for classes, workshops, kiln firing or otherwise unavailable.
+• Regular open studio hours will be set each session, and students will be notified by email or at the start of each session by the instructor.
+Extended studio hours may be available before or after class times, on weekends, or when the studio is not in use for classes, workshops, kiln firing, or other activities.
 These hours are subject to change at anytime and without notice.

-Everyone participating in open studio must sign in and out on the clipboard hung on the wall to the right of the entry door.
+• Everyone participating in open studio must sign in upon their arrival and out prior to leaving the studio on the clipboard hung on the wall to the right of the side entry door.

 Workshops

-Workshops registrations cancelled 6-days or less in advance of the scheduled date are non-refundable.
-Upon registration the spots in a workshop, date and time are being guaranteed.
+• Workshop registrations cancelled 6 days or less in advance of the scheduled date are non-refundable.
+Upon registration, the spots in a workshop, date, and time are guaranteed.

-We work with a wide range of people teaching both wheel throwing and hand building.
+• We work with a wide range of people, teaching both wheel throwing and hand building.
 A reservation is required in advance for all members of your group who attend a workshop or class.
-If additional members attend over and above your reservation, space and materials may not be available to accommodate them during the workshop.
+If additional members attend beyond your reservation, space and materials may not be available to accommodate them during the workshop.

-Children and infants under the age of 4 should not be in attendance at a workshop.
-Due to nature of the medium and fragility of student work it is unsafe for children and infants below this age.
+• Children and infants under the age of 4 should not attend a workshop.
+Due to the nature of the medium and the fragility of student work, it is unsafe for children and infants below this age.

 Guest Artist Workshops

-Workshop registrations cancelled 30-days prior to the date of a scheduled workshop will receive a full refund less $30 processing fee.
-After that time, registration fees are non-refundable as your spot in the workshop is being guaranteed upon registration.
+• Workshop registrations cancelled 30 days before the scheduled workshop date will receive a full refund, less a $30 processing fee.
+After that time, registration fees are non-refundable as your spot in the workshop is guaranteed upon registration.

 General Policies for all Classes, Workshops and Members